ibm-build-lab/ibm-eis-sap-btp/alert-demo/eis/README.md

   --header 'Accept: application/json' \
   --header "Authorization: Bearer ${JWT}" \
   --header 'Content-Type: application/json' \
-  --data @rule.json
+  --data @myrule.json
 ```

-If you've completed all the steps successfully, you should be getting alert messages every 30 minutes, both at the E-mail address you provided for the EIS Contact you just defined, and in the Event Mesh queue(s) you created in SAP BTP in Part 1.
+If you've completed all the steps successfully, you should be getting alert messages every 30 minutes, both at the E-mail address of the EIS Contact you just defined, and in the Event Mesh queue(s) you created in SAP BTP in Part 1.